cartalyst/manuals/platform/extension/dashboard.md

 #### Basic Usage

-The dashboard page is essentially just a template for you to display any widgets or custom data you may want to show administrator when they login or first visit the admin page.
+The dashboard page is essentially just a template for you to display any widgets or custom data you may want to show an administrator when they login or first visit the admin page.
 To modify whats seen, simply find the dashboard extension in your backend themes directory, and add widgets, custom html or whatever it is you may want to your dashboards content.

 Example of displaying last 5 registered users in an existing dashboard.
 Note that this is an example, the widget call may or may not exist.